A Strong Duality Result for Constrained POMDPs with Multiple Cooperative Agents: Introduction

 \subsection{Contribution}

-For MA-C-POMDPs, the technical challenges increase even more because restriction of the search space to deterministic policy-profiles is no longer an option\footnote{Restricting to deterministic policies can be sub-optimal in SA-C-MDPs and SA-C-POMDPs: see \cite{altman-constrainedMDP} and \cite{dongho2011}.}.
+For MA-C-POMDPs, the technical challenges increase even more from those of MA-POMDPs because restriction of the search space to deterministic policy-profiles is no longer an option\footnote{Restricting to deterministic policies can be sub-optimal in SA-C-MDPs and SA-C-POMDPs: see \cite{altman-constrainedMDP} and \cite{dongho2011}.}.
 Therefore, the coordinator in the equivalent SA-C-POMDP has an uncountable prescription space, which leads to an uncountable state-space in its equivalent SA-C-MDP.
-This is an issue because most fundamental results in the theory of SA-C-MDPs (largely based on occupation-measures) rely heavily on the state-space being countably-infinite; see \cite{altman-constrainedMDP}.
-Due to these reasons, the study of MA-C-POMDPs calls for a new methodology -- one which avoids this transformation and directly studies the decentralized problem.
+This is an issue because most fundamental results in the theory of SA-C-MDPs (largely based on occupation-measures) rely heavily on the state-space being at most countably-infinite; see \cite{altman-constrainedMDP}.
+Due to these reasons, the study of MA-C-POMDPs calls for a new methodology---one which avoids this transformation and directly studies the decentralized problem.
 Our work takes the first steps in this direction and presents a rigorous approach for MA-C-POMDPs which is based on structural characterization of the set of behavioral policies and their performance measures, and using measure theoretic results.
-The main result in this paper, namely Theorem \ref{thm:strongduality}, establishes strong duality for MA-C-POMDPs, thus providing a firm theoretical basis for (future) development of primal-dual type planning and learning algorithms.
+The main result in this paper, namely Theorem \ref{thm:strongduality}, establishes strong duality and existence of a saddle-point for MA-C-POMDPs, thus providing a firm theoretical basis for (future) development of primal-dual type planning and learning algorithms.